vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

 When you are running Marathon in a DC/OS cluster, you can use virtual addresses (VIPs) to make ports management easier.
 VIPs simplify inter-app communication and implement a reliable service-oriented architecture.
 VIPs map traffic from a single virtual address to multiple IP addresses and ports.

-In this tutorial you will learn how to deploy a Wordpress + MySQL installation on a DC/OS cluster and stop worrying about network management.
+In this tutorial you will learn how to deploy a WordPress + MySQL installation on a DC/OS cluster and stop worrying about network management.

 ## Overview

-Let's assume our goal is to deploy a simple Wordpress website that consists of two distinct services: a Wordpress installation, `/wordpress` and a MySQL database, `/mysql`.
-We want our webserver to be reachable from the outside, but the database should only be accessible internally to our cluster.
+The goal of this tutorial is to deploy a simple WordPress website that consists of two distinct services: a WordPress installation (`/wordpress`) and a MySQL database (`/mysql`).
+The web server should be reachable outside of the cluster, but the database should only be accessible internally to the cluster.

-[Marathon LB](../marathon_lb/) can help us connect the outside world to our app, but how can we reliably enable Wordpress to communicate with the MySQL instance?
+[Marathon LB](../marathon_lb/) can help you connect the outside world to your app, but how can you reliably enable WordPress to communicate with the MySQL instance?

-Thanks to **VIPs** we will only need to specify a virtual address for the database service and then use it as a static configuration in our web app.
-The traffic will be automatically load balanced from the app to the service.
+Thanks to **VIPs** you are only required to specify a virtual address for the database service and then use it as a static configuration in your web app.
+The traffic is automatically load balanced from the app to the service.
 Also, when instances of the database service die (due to power failures or other issues), new connections will automatically be directed to healthy instances of the service with a very short reaction time.

 This feature solves 3 of the hardest problems involved in running a service-oriented architecture: